bchcohenlab/rt-fMRI_Neurofeedback_of_ADHD/README.md

    2) Click 'run' in the web interface on the neurofeedback laptop.
 The script will start when it sees the first DICOM image.

+   NOTE: Change the run number from 1 to 2 to 3 depending on which run it is

 ## Ending a session
 After all 3 runs are finished for the session, click "finalize session" in the web browser.